Skip to main content

 Example:

-The delivery by a French company to a Spanish company of equipment that must be installed in the territory of application of the tax before being made available, and that said installation implies the immobilization of the industrial equipment.
+The delivery by a French company to a Spanish company of equipment that is to be installed in the territory of application of the tax before being made available, and that said installation entails the immobilization of the industrial equipment.

 This delivery of goods will be subject to Spanish VAT regardless of the cost of the installation.

-4. When it comes to real estate that resides in the territory.
+4. When it concerns real estate located in the territory.

 Example:

-The sale of an apartment located in the Canary Islands owned by a company established in Madrid to another company also established in Madrid is not subject to the Tax.
+The sale of a flat located in the Canary Islands owned by a company established in Madrid to another company also established in Madrid is not subject to tax.

-5. Deliveries of goods to passengers that are carried out on board a ship, a plane or a train, in the course of the part of a transport carried out within the European Union, when the place of beginning is in the territory of application of the tax and the place of arrival in another point of the Community.
+5. Deliveries of goods to passengers on board a ship, aircraft or train during the part of a transport carried out within the European Union, when the place of departure is in the territory of application of the tax and the place of arrival is another point in the Community.

 Example: